Ofadiman/data-structures/readme.md

 - `Insert`: Insert a new node at a specific position in the list.
 - `Remove`: Remove a node with a specific value from the list.
 - `RemoveAt`: Remove a node at a specific position in the list.
+- `Find`: Find a node with a specific value in the list.

 Here are some real-world use cases of Singly Linked Lists: